-3 Great Books About Psychedelics For Integrating Your Psychedelic Experience
+3 Great Books For Integrating Your Psychedelic Experience

-3 Great Books About Psychedelics For Integrating Your Psychedelic Experience
+3 Great Books For Integrating Your Psychedelic Experience

 Your psychedelic trip has ended, and now it’s time to work through your experience.
 But there’s one small problem: you’re not quite sure where to start with this whole ‘psychedelic integration’ thing.
 Or perhaps, you’ve been microdosing for a while want to track the changes you’ve noticed — and you just don’t know which books about psychedelics is best to get you started.